 The inaugural resident artist is PSU Associate Professor Harrell Fletcher, who created and directs the School of Art’s MFA in Art and Social Practice.
 Social practice is a relatively new field with historical precedents in documentary, community engagement and conceptual art.

 Fletcher and his students are experimenting with a series of projects intended to facilitate shared knowledge, skills and culture from across the PSU community.

 Explore the intersections of art and sports in this new lecture series by Campus Rec's Artist-in-Residence Program.
-A different artist will speak every Thursday during Spring Term, each sharing a dedication to interdisciplinary work that crosses lines and disorients stereotypical understandings of artist and athlete identity.
-The lectures take place in the Campus Rec Lobby from 1 p.m. to 1:50 p.m.
+A different artist spoke every Thursday during Spring 2015 term, each sharing a dedication to interdisciplinary work that crosses lines and disorients stereotypical understandings of artist and athlete identity.
 Visit this page for lecture desciptions.

 April 9 - Alicia McDaid